Securonis/Jason/README.md

 # Jason
-Systemd Tor Traffic Router and Ram Wipe tool
+Tor Traffic Router and Ram Wipe tool

 How To Install Jason